-In order to accurately obtain the temperature change of the heated object using induction heating analysis, not only does heat generated in the workpiece by electromagnetic induction need to be accurately expressed, temperature must be calculated with consideration of changes in temperature and physical properties due to heat generation.
-For this purpose, a two-way coupled analysis of electromagnetic field analysis and thermal analysis is required.
+In order to accurately obtain the temperature change in the gear from induction heating analysis, it is necessary to not only accurately express the heat generated in the gear by electromagnetic induction, but also to obtain temperature distributions taking into account the change in temperature and physical characteristics due to heat generation.
+Because of this, electromagnetic field analysis – thermal analysis two-way coupled analysis is essential.